 The sweeping Dodd-Frank Wall Street Reform and Consumer Protection Act changes many aspects of consumer spending‚ but one of the notable differences is now lending institutions must provide a reason for denying credit and not just send out a form-letter denial.

-Los Angeles Bankruptcy Lawyers understand that maintaining a good credit score is important to most consumers.
+Woodland Hills Bankruptcy Lawyers understand that maintaining a good credit score is important to most consumers.
 They believe that without good credit‚ they won’t be able to borrow the money needed to make large purchases or get by day-to-day.
-But for those drowning in debt‚ unable to get by and worried about paying back the money they owe‚ bankruptcy in Los Angeles can offer the peace of mind that comes with a fresh start.
+But for those drowning in debt‚ unable to get by and worried about paying back the money they owe‚ bankruptcy in Woodland Hills can offer the peace of mind that comes with a fresh start.

 Forbes reports that the new law not only applies to those who are denied credit‚ but also those who are “adversely approved‚” meaning they get the worst possible rates.
 But the article points out that the act doesn’t apply to all credit situations.
 Utility‚ telephone and insurance companies‚ who often use their own scoring systems‚ are exempt.
 If denied because of a low FICO or VantageScore‚ the lender must provide the score and general information for the denial and how to obtain your credit report.